tewidis/HPC/markdown/tree_computations.md

 1. Two frameworks for performing parallel operations on trees
     * One is built on top of work-optimal lists
-    * The other is on the rank-compress framework for evaluating expressiong trees
+    * The other is on the rank-compress framework for evaluating expression trees
 2. Linearizing a tree is an important concept for achieving load balance
     * Load balancing is required for performing parallel algorithms at scale